 - Student services staff to guide you through your three years in the program

 Canadian Dual JD students must be eligible to obtain F-1 student status, which allows them to study in the United States.
 American Dual JD students must be eligible to obtain a Canadian Study Permit, which allows them to study in Canada.

 Students who do not have status in Canada or the United States can still apply and be accepted to the Dual JD program.
 Staff work closely with all admitted students to help them secure required immigration documents.

-If you are applying to primarily Canadian law schools, use OLSAS.
-If you are applying to primarily American law schools, you can use LSAC.
+If you are applying to primarily Canadian law schools, it is beneficial to use OLSAS.
+If you are applying to primarily American law schools, it is beneficial to use LSAC.